kipply/cupcake-template/README.md

 1. Remove dependency on Bootstrap.
 This was a sad mistake made by fourteen year-old Carol that has lasted many years

+2. Proper 404 pages

-2. Add linting rules that work well for this project
+3. Add linting rules that work well for this project

-3. Built-in blogs
+4. Built-in blogs